 How to Recreate the Luxury Ski Chalet Look in your Home

-The 2019-2020 ski season is well and truly underway and it’s at this time of the year that we all long to curl up in a luxury ski chalet to wait out the rest of winter.
-Even if you can’t jet off to the nearest slopes you can still add some key ski chalet elements to your interior for the winter months.
+The 2021-2022 ski season is well and truly underway and it’s at this time of the year that we all long to curl up in a luxury ski chalet.
+Even if you can’t jet off to the nearest slopes this year, you can still add some key ski chalet elements to your interior.
 We've spoken to ski chalet specialist interior designer, Nicky Dobree, to get her top tips to recreate the luxury ski chalet look in the home…

 1. Use Local Materials for an Earthy Feel

 Try to use local materials such as timber and stone which create a homey, earthly look and feel.
 I like to clad walls in reclaimed timbers and create a feature wall out of local stone.

 2. Make your Log Fire a Focal Point

 A roaring log fire is a must in any luxury ski chalet look, so if you are lucky enough to have one, make it a focal point.
 I like to stack logs up the side to create added interest or clad the chimney in stone or slate for total wow factor.
 If you don’t have space at the side of your fireplace try stacking in small piles either side of the fireplace for a winter look and feel.

 Try to have large comfortable sofas in which to sink into at the end of the day layered with throws and pillows in soft luxurious fabrics.
 If space allows I would suggest opting for oversize sofas but if space is at a premium opt for love sofas or oversize single chairs that can accommodate two people but don’t take up the space of a sofa.